 Credit Risk - UMF's investment policy allows each portfolio manager full discretion within the parameters of the investment guidelines specific to that manager.
 Nationally recognized statistical rating organizations, such as Standards & Poor's (S&P) assign credit ratings to security issues and issuers that indicate a measure of potential credit risk to investors.

-The table below presents the unrated debt investments at fair value by credit quality of UMF's non-agency investment portfolio as of June 30, 2020 (\$ in thousands):
+Table 41 presents the unrated debt investments at fair value by credit quality of UMF's non-agency investment portfolio as of June 30, 2021: